avidevelops/cypress-demo/README.md

-# This repository demostrates application testing with cypress using POM design pattern.
+# This repository demonstrates application testing with cypress using POM design pattern.